Art and Design Curriculum

 They will learn how to realise their drawing into 3D models by creating a metal armature out of wire and learn modelling techniques to create a plasticine head.

-Gothic Animation
+Metamorphosis Animation

 Students have the opportunity to express individual thoughts and choices about their animation with a creative writing piece and storytelling.